komm.LempelZivWelchCode

 (ArrayLike

-) –The sequence of symbols to be decoded.
-Must be a 1D-array with elements in $[0:T)$ (where $T$ is the target cardinality of the code).
+) –The sequence of target symbols to be decoded.
+Must be a 1D-array with elements in $\mathcal{Y}$.
 Also, the sequence must be a valid output of the

 encode